Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Visualization Design

 \section{Visualization Design}

-Sea of Genes was created using an iterative design process, shown in \autoref{fig:stil}.
-Three iterations were designed and tested, each adding on one story of the narrative described in Section 4.
-The following discussion is organized according to key design decisions made during the iterative development and evaluation process.
+Three iterations were designed and tested, each adding on one story from \textbf{S1--3}.
+During each iteration every design choice was guided by our considerations, \textbf{C1--4}.
+The following discussion is organized according to key design decisions made during our iterative development and evaluation process.